April 22nd 2023, 5:00pm

 St. Bonaventure Cares

-Every Sunday at 11:00 volunteers for St. Bonaventure Cares (SBC) gather in the gym to assemble brown bag lunches to be distributed to the hungry at the Soup Kitchen at St. Mary of the Lake.This program normally from the 1st Sunday of Advent through Easter Sunday.
+Every Friday at 11:00 am volunteers for St. Bonaventure Cares (SBC) gather in the gym to assemble brown bag lunches to be distributed to the hungry at the Soup Kitchen at St. Mary of the Lake.This program normally takes off only a few weeks through the year.

 The St. Sebastian Players